 - And He was saying: “How might we compare the kingdom of God?
 Or by what parable might we establish it?

-- And when it was sown, it grows up and becomes greater than the garden plants, and makes great branches so the birds of the air are able to nest under its shade.”
+- And when it was sown, it grows up and becomes greater than all the garden plants and makes great branches so the birds of the air are able to nest under its shade.”

 - And in many such parables He was speaking the word to them, as they were able to hear.

-- Yet He wasn’t speaking to them without parables, but He was explaining all things in private to His own disciples.
+- Yet He wasn’t speaking to them without a parable, but He was explaining all things in private to His own disciples.